Olive Oil Features That Matter

 Is unfiltered better?

 Not necessarily.
-Unfiltered can taste rustic fresh, but filtered oils are generally more stable over time.
+Unfiltered can taste rustic fresh when very young, but filtered oils are generally more stable over time because residual moisture and particles that accelerate staling have been removed.

 Do higher polyphenols always taste better?